jmoenig/Snap/DEVLOG.md

     * variadic slots in custom blocks now support '%nl' as separators and expansion labels
     * Boolean input slot default values can be specified through metaprogramming
     * variadic Boolean input slot defaults can be specified both in the UI and through metaprogramming
+* **Notable Fixes:**
+    * exclude variables declared inside input rings from the dropdown menu of reachable variables
 * **Documentation Updates:**
     * updated API.md with new "theme" configuration key for "bright" or "dark" UI modes
 * **Translation Updates:**